-- Pathway 1 for the most academically able: full EBacc route, comprising Core subjects, a Modern Foreign Language, a Humanities subject and two other options. - Pathway 2 for those not suited to studying a language: part-EBacc route, comprising Core subjects, one EBacc subject and 3 other options. - Pathway 3 for those who are more suited to a vocational route: a college course, ASDAN and Prince's Trust courses; some may also study one or two options, depending on their needs.
+- Pathway 1 for the most academically able: full EBacc route, comprising Core subjects, a Modern Foreign Language, a Humanities subject and two other options. - Pathway 2 for those not suited to studying a language: part-EBacc route, comprising Core subjects, one EBacc subject and 3 other options.

+- Pathway 3 for those who would benefit from a life skills programme (King's Trust qualification) and one less academic option .

-There are opportunities for some students to study Entry Level Certificate if they are unlikely to attain a GCSE grade in English, Maths and Science.
+There are opportunities for some students to study Entry Level Certificate if they are unlikely to attain a GCSE grade or are likely to score a very low grade in English, Maths and Science.